-Almost all websites need to send out emails for one reason or another, the most common reason being your contact form, but there are plenty of other emails which website owners often do not consider when checking email deliverability, such as:-
+Almost all websites need to send out emails for one reason or another, whether you are sending out emails from WordPress or any other CMS system, the most common reason being your contact form, but there are plenty of other emails which website owners often do not consider when checking email deliverability, such as:-

 - Notifications to your blog or newsletter subscribers.